jeremymiller00/Predicting-Success-in-Online-Education/README.md

 * K-Nearest Neighbors
 * Multi-layer Perceptron

 Logistic Regression, Random Forest, and Gradient Boosting performed better initially.
-I then performed an extensive grid search and model hyperparamnter tuning to get the best performance out of each classifier type.
-Random Forest and Gradient Boosting performed equally well, with each outperforming Logistic Regression by a siginifcant margin.
-I chose the Random Forest Classifier as my final model given it's strong performance and relatively high level of interpretability.
+I then performed an extensive grid search and model hyperparameter tuning to get the best performance out of each classifier type.
+Random Forest and Gradient Boosting performed equally well, with each outperforming Logistic Regression by a significant margin.
+I chose the Random Forest Classifier as my final model given its strong performance and relatively high level of interpretability.

 ## Evaluation
 The final classifier was evaluated using the ROC AUC score and the true positive rate described above and by comparing the model to a relevant baseline.
-For the purposes of model evaluation, baseline was determined to be a similar Random Forest Classifier which takes as its features only the information about the students.
-Hence my final classifier shows how much predicitive power can be obtained by considering students' actions and behaviors.
+For the purpose of model evaluation, baseline was determined to be a similar Random Forest Classifier which takes as its features only the information about the students.
+Hence my final classifier shows how much predictive power can be obtained by considering students' actions and behaviors.

 <img src="reports/figures/rf_roc.png" width=400/><img src="reports/figures/bl_roc.png" width=400/>

 <img src="reports/figures/rf_conf_mat.png" width=425/><img src="reports/figures/bl_conf_mat.png" width=425/>

-After evaluating classifier performance using my three sets of data (1/4,1/2, or 3/4 of the course as measured in days since the course opened), I determined that model performance increased only a small amout as more data were used.
+After evaluating classifier performance using my three sets of data (1/4,1/2, or 3/4 of the course completed as measured in days since the course opened), I determined that model performance increased only a small amout as more data were used.
 Since the potential benefits of intervening earlier are likely higher, I decided to use only the first 1/4 of the data for my final classifier.

-Though the strength of the predictions relies on the use of many feautres (as detemined by recursive feature elimination with cross-validation), the following feature were determined to contribute most to predicitions of non-completion:
+Though the strength of the predictions relies on the use of many features (as detemined by recursive feature elimination with cross-validation), the following features were determined to contribute most to predictions of non-completion:

 Feature | Importance
 --- | ---